ChilliCream/graphql-platform/website/src/docs/hotchocolate/security/authorization.md

 ## Global authorization

-We can also apply authorization to our entire GraphQL endpoint, by calling `RequireAuthorization()` on the `GraphQLEndpointConventionBuilder`.
+We can also apply authorization to our entire GraphQL endpoint.
+To do this, simply call `RequireAuthorization()` on the `GraphQLEndpointConventionBuilder`.

 ```csharp
 public class Startup